Kubernetes

 helm repo update

 Next create a values file.
 To avoid confusen i recomend you name this file the same as your namespace and the “instance” you are creating.
-So imaging you want to deploy an openflow instance responding to demo.mydomain.com then create a file named demo.yaml
+So imaging you want to deploy an OpenCore instance responding to demo.mydomain.com then create a file named demo.yaml

-There is a ton of different settings you can fine tune, you can always find all the settings in the openflow values file here but you only need to add the values you want to override.
+There is a ton of different settings you can fine tune, you can always find all the settings in the OpenCore values file here but you only need to add the values you want to override.
 So as a good starting point, add the following to your demo.yaml file

 domainsuffix: mydomain.com # this will be added to all domain names